Luxury hotel holidays to Tuscany

 Gardens of Tuscany

 Tuscany is also a region famous for its villas and gardens, many of which date from the Renaissance times and are renowned for the way that garden design developed in the Western world.
-Expressions Holidays offers a small group tour visiting the gardens of Tuscany on selected dates in the year.
+We offer bespoke holidays to the gardens of Tuscany, with or without a private local guide.

 For a more in-depth look at the artistic heritage and culture in Tuscany, enjoy a four-night cultural break following in the footsteps of the Medicis.
 Visit the statues, tombs, and palaces in Florence, and the Medici villas in the surrounding towns and villages.